Very High-Order A-stable Stiffly Accurate Diagonally Implicit Runge-Kutta Methods with Error Estimators: Optimization Approach

+Our goal is to find methods that satisfy the desired constraints and have the fewest stages possible.
 In Table \ref{tbl:stages} we list the best known bounds on the minimum number of stages required to construct a DIRK method of a given order.
 Up to order six, the bounds are known to be tight as they are achieved by existing methods in the literature.
 For order seven and higher, the bounds are based on a result related to rational functions with real poles, which states that the degree of approximation to the exponential is at most one greater than the degree of the numerator \cite{norsett1977attainable}.
 These bounds are valid when considering DIRK schemes without requiring A-stability.
-For construction of A-stable DIRK methods, there are no available bounds; indeed, there is no available proof that A-stable DIRK methods of order seven (or higher) exist.
+For construction of A-stable DIRK-type schemes, there are no available bounds; indeed, there is no available proof that A-stable DIRK-type methods of order seven (or higher) exist.